anhvuong123/ecommerce_web/README.md

    vietanh/Kcs@222
    ```

+ Note: we have 2 roles (Basic User & Admin User) from AspNetRoles

 ## (API project)
 ### Step 1: Install packages
 Open your terminal and navigate to your project directory.
 Run the following commands to install the necessary packages: